-As a newly independent company, in 2022, we will be reviewing our current sustainability efforts and putting measures in place to ensure that we are making bigger strides to address our impact on the environment, as well as support our employees, our partners, and the communities where we operate around the world.
+We are constantly reviewing our sustainability efforts and putting measures in place to ensure that we are making bigger strides to address our impact on the environment.
+We aim to help our employees, our partners, our customers and the communities in which we operate worldwide, be more sustainable.

 Here are the strides we are already taking towards making our operations more efficient to reduce our consumption of energy and its related emissions and contribute to a more sustainable future:

 - We aim to only work with partners and companies that are committed to a neutral or reduced carbon footprint, with a clear commitment to international sustainability goals.

 - As such we host our platforms on:

 - Amazon Web Services (AWS) - focused on efficiency and continuous innovation across its global infrastructure, AWS continues on its path to power its operations with 100% renewable energy by 2025.
 Amazon co-founded The Climate Pledge in 2019 and has committed to achieve net-zero carbon emissions across its entire business by 2040.
 In fact, it has become the largest corporate buyer of renewable energy in the U.S. and Europe.
 Source: Amazon, June 2021